 The general product safety directive (2001 / 95 / EC) covers consumer goods with a voltage below 50 V for alternating current or for direct current below 75 V. It aims to ensure that only safe consumer products are sold in the EU.

-The Low Voltage Directive (LVD), adopted in 1973, has been an important step in this direction.
-1990 and later CE Marking is a condition for free movement within the European Union (EU) market.
+The Low Voltage Directive (LVD), adopted in 1973, was an important step in this direction.
+The CE Mark in 1990 and after has been stipulated for free movement within the European Union (EU) market.

 CE is the certification of the conformity of the manufactured product to the EU common market.
 A product bearing CE is also entitled to free movement in the EU market.
 What brings the product to CE are the new approach reports supported by standards.
 With these published standards, the necessary conditions for the safety of life are defined.
 CE marking is prohibited on a product that does not meet these requirements.
 The sanction of hitting a CE marking on an inappropriate product can reach up to the removal of the product from the market.